turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 * Send email locally using Mailcatcher
 * How to setup a third party email service

-### A Bit of Advice
+### Friendly Advice

-We are going to build an application that allows us to send our friend's a bit of advice via email.
+We are going to build an application that allows us to send our friend some friendly advice via email.

 What we'd like our app to do: